Pepeyu/helllo-world/README.md

-# helllo-world
+#a helllo-world
 Just another repository

 Hi Pepe!

 welcome to git!
-If you like, you cn try anything you want.
+If you like, you can try anything you want.